scipy-conference/scipy_proceedings/papers/godwin_zain/paper.rst

 To investigate the qualitative difference between the VAE and non-VAE approaches, we performed an additional experiment to visualize an example of core-set selection.
-We first trained the ResNet-18 with the same hyperparameter settings on 1000 initial labels, then randomly selected 900 unlabeled points from which to label 100 points.
+We first train the ResNet-18 with the same hyperparameter settings on 1000 initial labels from the ChestMNIST dataset, then randomly choose 1556 (5%) of the unlabeled points from which to select 100 points to label.
 These smaller sizes were chosen to promote visual clarity in the output graphs.

 We use t-SNE (:cite:`van2008visualizing`) dimensionality reduction to show the ResNet features of the labeled set, the unlabeled set, and the points chosen to be labeled